-During the Covid-19 pandemic we have been reviewing guidance from the UK Government and devolved administrations to create overlaying best practice and support our members in working safely and developing their own procedures.
+During the Covid-19 pandemic, we have been reviewing guidance from the UK Government and devolved administrations to create overlaying best practices and support our members in working safely and developing their own procedures.

 This document provided members with a summary of announced government schemes brought in to support businesses during the pandemic.
 It covers all the schemes from across the UK, who is eligible for them and how to apply.

 The Government has reverted to its localised approach to managing the Coronavirus outbreak in England.
 We have outlined what the different tiers mean and how they impact the housing market.

 Don't forget to check out our consumer channel for any useful videos to share with your customers through your website or social media channels.

 Following repeated calls and lobbying from Propertymark and other organisations, the UK Government announced on 23 October a £65 million support package for councils in England to aid low-income earners in rent arrears in the private rented sector to help to prevent homelessness.

 New regulations come into force on 1 October 2021 for England that will return notice periods for Section 21 and Section 8 notices to their pre-pandemic levels.